Suffering after getting sober is good. In fact, it’s a necessary test…

 I had to suffer to see if I was truly committed to getting better.
 Because getting better is not just going to rehab, reading some inventory, getting a little pink cloud buzz and then off we go.
 The novelty of being sober wears off hard and fast.
 Living along spiritual lines means: Are we going to keep doing the work in 5 years, 10 years, 25?
 Are we going to continue praying and meditating, writing inventory and helping others, especially when we feel like shit and don’t want to anything?

 Newsflash: Life isn’t about me feeling good 24/7… although I used to be pretty sure it was.
 I finally had to ask myself why I got better.
 Did I get better in order to grow up and be a normal, responsible adult?
 Did I get better to live a healthy, fulfilling, and relatively happy life?
 Or did I get better only to find ways to continue feeling good all of the time?
-If that’s the case, then you should just keep drinking and getting jammed out of your fucking mind, because you’ll still be virtually useless to anybody in your still selfish life.
+If that’s the case, then you should just keep drinking and getting jammed out of your fucking mind, because you’ll still be virtually useless to anybody.

 So getting better involved me understanding that life was about feeling both good and bad, about success and failure, joy and pain, love and heartache, gain and loss, light and dark.
 I had to accept that the sole purpose of my life was not about perpetually feeling comfortable.
 It was about experiencing both the ups and downs and walking through all of it with courage and grace.